Getting Back Your Losses in Trading

 This was the same for me shortly after I lost my big hand and likely has happened (or will) to you in your trading.
 But hopefully you can now realize how critical it is to not try and ‘get back your losses‘ as its a futile effort.

-Best to start all over again with the present moment, and make the best trades you can.
+When recovering trading losses it is best to start all over again with the present moment, and make the best trades you can.
 If you do, in no time, will you be back to winning again, and likely have a higher balance than before the loss.
 Then the loss was more of a learning experience instead of a hurdle to your growth.

 I’d like to end with a short story about a Buddhist Lama and their student.